agentrickard/domain/README.txt

   - domain_site
   By design, all site users, including anonymous users, are granted access to the gid '0' for realm 'domain_site'.
-This grant allows all users to see content assigned to 'all affliates'.
+This grant allows all users to see content assigned to 'all affiliates'.
 This grants 'grant_view' to all users.
   Users who belong to the current domain and are assigned the 'Edit any content on assigned domains' or 'Delete any content on assigned domains' permissions will be given 'update' and 'delete' grants, respectively.